 TOM: I think it absolutely does hold up.
 Originally, the very first composite products that were out there had wood fiber in them, as well as the plastics.
 And the wood fiber would tend to grow sometimes algae and things like that and people didn’t like that.

-I think it’s a perception issue.
+I think durability of composite decking is a perception issue.
 If you think that there is zero maintenance – “I’m never going to have to do anything at all” – you’re not going to find any product like that.
 Because even though it’s composite, it’s going to get dirty, it may grow a bit of algae and need to be cleaned once in a while.
 But realistically, I think it’s going to stand up a lot better than pressure-treated.

 Just give you an example.
-My son recently completed his Eagle Scout project about a year ago.
+My son completed his Eagle Scout project years ago.
 And his project was to build a 30-foot bridge across a stream.
 And we chose, for that project, composite decking.
 This is going to be in a park, it’s going to get lots and lots of foot traffic.
-That’s been up now for a year and it still looks as good as the day we put it down.
+That was up for a year and it still looked as good as the day we put it down.

 So, I think composite is a good choice.
 Stick with a name brand; stick with Trex, for example.
 Good product, good history.
-And I think it’s going to cut down on the maintenance overall and it’s going to look terrific at the same time.
+And I think it’s going to cut down on the maintenance overall because of the durability of composite decking and it’s going to look terrific at the same time.
 And you won’t have to paint it and stain it and all that.

 Now, you realize that you do – the framing of this is all done through standard pressure-treated, right?